jeffhandley/strickland/README.md

     * Can be overidden with two different signatures
         * A function, accepting the value being validated, returning a truthy value to ignore the validator
         * A truthy value, forcing the validator to always be ignored
+* All of the arguments provided to the validator
+    * field and fieldName get set for field-level validators
+    * min and max get set for length and value validators along with the min/max validators

 ### validation
 Collection of functions for executing validators.